AIDS Vaccine Unveiled in Thailand Yields Surprising Results. The experimental AIDS vaccine lowered HIV infection by one-third.

 Trial volunteers are optimistic they are one step closer to preventing AIDS.

 But those already infected with HIV AIDS are not as hopeful.
 The vaccine had no effect on the level of virus for those who did become infected, allowing it to continue damaging their immune systems as it did to those HIV patients who went unvaccinated.

 Scientists stress that it is unclear whether the vaccine given in Thailand will work against other strains of HIV in the U.S., Africa or elsewhere in the world.

 The World Health Organization's most recent statistics show that 33 million people globally were infected with the AIDS virus in 2007.

-this kind of is a key step that gives hope to people around the world that we be able to produce vaccines to prevent this deadly virus.
+Therefore the discovery of this kind of is a key step that gives hope to people around the world that we be able to produce vaccines to prevent this deadly virus.